divvun/gut/USAGE.md

 ### Effect

 This command will try to simulate `git clean -f -d` command.
-It will clean all repositories that match a regex pattern.
+It will clean all local repositories that match a regex pattern.

+## Status

+`dadmin status -o <org> -r <regex>`

+### Effect

+This command will try to show statuses of all local repositories that match a regex pattern.